Emergency Ultrasound Fellowship

 • Financial impact of a TEE program at hospitals (PI Hipskind)

-• POCUS Case Study
+• POCUS Case Studies

 • Retinal edema as a false positive for retinal detachment